-The Village has identified properties suitable for revitalization ("Properties of Interest"), including potential sites to relocate its existing Village Hall and Department of Public Works (DPW) and increase the stock of housing and commercial uses in the Village.
-These Properties of Interest are depicted on Figure 4 and Figure 5.
-This Study focuses on existing conditions and opportunities for improvement at, and surrounding, these Properties of Interest, while also generally considering the remaining portions of both corridors.
+The Village has identified properties that are suitable for development/ redevelopment, based on its knowledge of development proposals and projects that are currently under consideration, and the need to relocate its existing Village Hall and Department of Public Works (DPW) sites.
+These properties are depicted on Figures 4 and 5.
+This analysis focuses on existing conditions and opportunities for improvement at, and surrounding, these properties of interest, while considering the remaining portions of both corridors more generally.